 Taking the plunge on your first solo trip?
-Here's how to have the adventure of a lifetime...
+Here's how to ensure the adventure of a lifetime...

 Standing outside the closed door of the bar, I could hear a din inside.
 I took a deep breath and walked in, battling through the crush of tanned, tousled yacht crews of various nationalities.
 Hearing a British voice, I tried to talk to the young woman it belonged to but she gave me the cold shoulder.
 So I pushed my way to the bar to order a drink.